Reinhard Reitzenstein: Career

-Reitzenstein was born in Uelzen, Germany in 1949; he and his family immigrated to Canada in 1956.
+Reitzenstein was born in Uelzen, Germany; he and his family emigrated to Canada in 1956.
 He studied at the Ontario College of Art in Toronto (1968-1971).
 He has had decades of experience as a Canadian artist including over 100 solo exhibitions, commenting through his work on the natural environment and its clash with civilization.
+In 1993, Ted Fraser curated Reinhard Reitzenstein: The World Tree for the Confederation Centre Art Gallery and Museum in Charlottetown.

-His visual art can be seen around Canada, with notable works such as Island, River, Sentinels (2003–2004) located in the Ambassador’s Court Garden at Rideau Hall in Ottawa and Festival Walkway (2003) located in a walkway at 10 Bellair Street between Bloor Street and Cumberland Avenue in Toronto.
+His visual art can be seen around Canada, with notable works such as Island, River, Sentinels (2003–2004) located in the Ambassador's Court Garden at Rideau Hall in Ottawa and Festival Walkway (2003) located in a walkway at 10 Bellair Street between Bloor Street and Cumberland Avenue in Toronto.

 In 2017, for the Bonavista Biennale, he created a site-specific sculptural installation of an inverted tree piece, Waiting/Watching/Waiting that took an entire village of helpers in Newfoundland to make.
 The trees, carefully selected for their height and strength, stripped of their bark and sealed with red ochre and linseed oil were inverted into deep holes that had been dug into a rocky causeway.
 Their roots were up top like antennae.
 In 2019, he created a complex tree installation which included large scale woodcut plates and prints at the Buffalo, New York Arts Studio.
 In 2020, he was Artist in Residence at the Art Gallery of Hamilton and in the year-long period of time created, with the help of volunteers, We All Felt That, 2020, of suspended maple, wool felt, and steel (top) and a large wall drawing with the word for tree in different languages.